-We are excited to announce the results of the 2012 Colorectal Cancer Screening Saves Lives National Challenge.
-The first place winner is Good Samaritan Hospital in Kearney, Nebraska.
-They will receive a $5,000 grant for their colorectal cancer awareness project and an exhibit stop from the Prevent Cancer Super Colon™.
-The second place winner is Advocate Christ Medical Center in Oak Lawn, IL and the third place winner is St. Mary’s County Health Department in Leonardtown, MD.
-There were many excellent applicants for this year’s National Challenge.
-Click here to view all 2012 entries.
+We are excited to announce the results of the 2013 Colorectal Cancer Screening Saves Lives National Challenge.
+The first-place winner is the Virginia Cancer Network in Charlottesville, VA.
+They will receive a $3,000 grant for their colorectal cancer awareness project and an exhibit stop from the Prevent Cancer Super Colon™.
+The second-place winner is the Wyoming Cancer Resource Services in Evanston, WY, and the third-place winner is the St. Regis Mohawk Tribe in Hogansburg, NY.
+There were 10 excellent Challenge applicants for this year’s National Challenge.
+Click here to view all 2013 entries.

 While you’re on the site, please take advantage of our other features:

 The Foundation knows that cancer touches many lives: consider submitting a story to share about how it has touched yours.

 Colorectal cancer is the second leading cause of cancer deaths in the US for men and women combined.
 Visit the site to learn about colorectal cancer prevention, risk factors and screening options.

 Interact online with individuals interested in colorectal cancer screening across the country.
 Discuss new ideas, learn about screening efforts in other states and share experiences.

 Thanks to everyone that joined the Screening Saves community, to all of this year’s applicants and our sponsors Amgen, Bristol-Myers Squibb and Genentech.
 The 2013 National Challenge may be over but we look forward to hearing from you about your personal experiences, questions and comments about colorectal cancer screening and awareness!